ampersand22/whs/README.md

-# Word Hunt - React Native Expo Game
+# Worzzle - React Native Expo Game

 A competitive word-finding game built with React Native, Expo, and Supabase.
 Players compete monthly to find words on a 5x5 letter grid and earn stars for top performance.